heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

   (and sanitized) stop name
   (See [#Calculating the name cost](#calculating-the-name-cost)).

-At the same time, the specific OSM-key columns are removed.

 We do so, in multiple steps:

-1. Filter the DataFrame `df1`, such that it only contains locations with names, which contain *any* of the stop names.
+1. Filter the current DataFrame `df1`, such that it only contains locations with names, which contain *any* of the stop names.
-2. Create an new DataFrame `df2` with the only the columns for latitude, longitude, names, stop_id, node_cost and name_cost.
+2. Create an new DataFrame `df2` with the above columns.
 3. For every stop, filter `df1` by the stops normalized name.
 Add the result to `df2` and calculate the name_cost.
-Add the stops' stop_id as well.
+Add the stop's stop_id as well.
 4. Calculate the node cost for every location in `df2`

 The reason we first filter by all stop names, is to make the subsequent filtering